-I. PROJECT OVERVIEW Describe what the intentions are for developing this property: What are your land management goals for this property?
+I. PROJECT OVERVIEW

+Describe what the intentions are for developing this property: What are your land management goals for this property?
 II.
 LANDSCAPE DATA (Montana Natural Heritage website is very helpful) Describe the present ground cover on the property.
 What type of soil(s) is present (i.e., loam, clay, gravel, sandy, etc.)?
 List any water sources (streams, ditches, lake, pond, well, spring, etc.) that are on the property.
 Is the water table shallow or deep?

-List any sensitive plant, wildlife, fisheries, or riparian areas that are/may be found on the property.
+property.
 III.
 NOXIOUS WEED DATA What noxious weed species are present on the property (see Appendix D for State and County list)?
 How many total acres is the property?
 How many acres are infested with noxious weeds?
 IV.
 NOXIOUS WEED MANAGEMENT Please describe the methods of weed management that will be utilized on the property.
-On method alone will never achieve good weed management.
-An integrated approach, utilizing several techniques that are compatible with your property goals, is encouraged by the County Weed Board.
+One method alone will never achieve good weed management.
+An integrated approach, utilizing several techniques that are compatible with your property goals, is encouraged by the Beaverhead County Weed Board.
 1. Prevention (certified seed/hay, clean fill, revegetation of disturbed sites, etc.)

 2. Chemical (herbicides) 3.
 Mechanical (hand-pulling, mowing, burning, etc.) 4.
 Biological (grazing, biological insectary, etc.) 5.
-Cultural (crop rotation, intensive pasture management, revegetation, etc.) ho will conduct the noxious weed control activities (described above) on the property?
-A list of Commercial Applicators can be found at the County Weed District Office.
+Cultural (crop rotation, intensive pasture management, revegetation, etc.) Wi A l ho will conduct the noxious weed control activities (described above) on the property?
+A list of Commercial Applicators can be found at the Beaverhead County Weed District Office.